 Wrongful death lawsuits operate in the same way as most other negligence-based claims.
 As such, the at-fault party’s liability manifests in terms of monetary damages.

-The plaintiff, usually the estate’s personal representative, must establish the elements of a wrongful death suit.
+The plaintiff, usually the estate’s personal representative, must establish the elements of a wrongful death claim.
 These elements include establishing the following:

 Although the personal representative must file the claim, any resulting compensation will go to the victim’s beneficiaries.